 The Group accounts for the remeasurement of lease liabilities by making corresponding adjustments to the relevant right-of-use asset.
-When the modified contract contains a lease component and one or more additional lease or non-lease components, the Group allocates the consideration in the modified contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate stand-alone price of the non-lease components.
+When the modified contract contains one or more additional lease components, the Group allocates the consideration in the modified contract to each lease component on the basis of the relative stand-alone price of the lease component.
+The associated non-lease components are included in the respective lease components.